RobTrew/tree-tools/FoldingText 2 plugins and scripts/relative dates and date adjustments.ftplugin/README.md

 ![cursor in or next to tag](./A%20PlaceCursorInOrNextToTag.png)

 this plugin (keyboard shortcut defaults to `⌘⌥ '`) will automatically select any existing tag value, and create value brackets if none exist.
-As you type an informal phrase into the popup below your cursor, the phrased is translated as you type into an absolute date (and optionally time) in the default yyyy-mm-dd [HH:MM] format
+As you type an informal phrase into the popup below your cursor, the phrased is translated into an absolute date (and optionally time) in the default yyyy-mm-dd [HH:MM] format

 ![B InformalPhraseTranslatedLive.png](./B%20InformalPhraseTranslatedLive.png)